Uniqueness, Spatial Mixing, and Approximation for Ferromagnetic 2-Spin Systems: Introduction

 where $m_0(\sigma)$ is the number of $(0,0)$ edges under the configuration $\sigma$ and $m_1(\sigma)$ is the number of $(1,1)$ edges.
 An important special case is the Ising model, where $\beta=\gamma$.
 The Gibbs measure is a natural distribution in which each configuration $\sigma$ is drawn with probability proportional to its weight, that is, $\Pr_{G;\beta,\gamma,\pi}(\sigma)\sim w(\sigma)$.
 The normalizing factor of the Gibbs measure is called the partition function, defined by $Z_{\beta,\gamma,\pi}(G) = \sum_{\sigma:V\rightarrow\{0,1\}}w(\sigma)$.
 The partition function encodes rich information regarding the macroscopic behavior of the spin system.
 We will be interested in the computational complexity of approximating $Z_{\beta,\gamma,\pi}(G)$.
 We also simply write $Z_{\beta,\gamma,\lambda}(G)$ when the field is uniform, that is, $\pi(v)=\lambda$ for all $v\in V$.
 A system with uniform fields is specified by the three parameters $(\beta,\gamma,\lambda)$.

-Spin systems are classified into two families with distinct physical and computational properties: \emph{ferromagnetic} systems where the edge interaction is attractive ($\beta \gamma >1$), and \emph{anti-ferromagnetic} systems where it is repulsive ($\beta \gamma < 1$).
+Spin systems not only are interesting in statistical physics, but also find applications in computer science, under the name of \emph{Markov random fields}.
+Indeed, a $2$-state spin system is equivalent to a binary Markov random field.
+For example, Boltzmann Machines \cite{AHS85} can be viewed as a special case where $\gamma=1$.
+Computing the partition function is a central task in statistical inference.
+According to their physical and computational properties, spin systems can be classified into two families: \emph{ferromagnetic} systems where the edge interaction is attractive ($\beta \gamma >1$), and \emph{anti-ferromagnetic} systems where it is repulsive ($\beta \gamma < 1$).

-Recently, beautiful connections have been established regarding three different aspects of anti-ferromagnetic $2$-spin systems.
-The uniqueness of Gibbs measures in infinite regular trees of degrees up to $\Delta$ implies correlation decay in all graphs of maximum degree $\Delta$, and therefore the existence of fully polynomial-time approximation scheme (FPTAS) for the partition function \cite{Wei06,LLY12,SST12,LLY13}, while if the uniqueness fails, then long range correlation appears and the partition function has no fully polynomial-time randomized approximation scheme (FPRAS) unless $\NP=\RP$ \cite{SS14,GSV12}.
-It suggests that the mathematical property of the uniqueness, the physical property of spatial mixing, and the computational property of approximating the partition function, line up perfectly in anti-ferromagnetic $2$-spin systems.
+Recently, beautiful connections have been established regarding three different properties of anti-ferromagnetic $2$-spin systems: tree uniqueness, spatial mixing, and computational complexity transitions.
+The uniqueness of Gibbs measures in infinite regular trees\footnote{This property is called ``tree uniqueness'' or ``uniqueness'' for short.
+See Sec \ref{sec:uniqueness} and \ref{sec:missing-proofs:uniqueness} for details.} of degrees up to $\Delta$ implies correlation decay\footnote{That is, the correlation of any two vertices decay exponentially in distance.
+This is also known as ``spatial mixing''.} in all graphs of maximum degree $\Delta$, and therefore the existence of fully polynomial-time approximation scheme (FPTAS) for the partition function \cite{Wei06,LLY12,SST14,LLY13}.
+On the other hand, if the tree uniqueness fails, then long range correlation appears and the partition function has no fully polynomial-time randomized approximation scheme (FPRAS) unless $\NP=\RP$ \cite{Sly10, SS14, GSV16}.
+It suggests that tree uniqueness, spatial mixing, and the computational complexity of approximating the partition function, line up perfectly in the anti-ferromagnetic regime.

 For ferromagnetic systems, the picture is much less clear.
-In a seminal paper~\cite{JS93}, Jerrum and Sinclair gave an FPRAS for the ferromagnetic Ising model $\beta=\gamma >1$ with any consistent external field $\lambda$ for general graphs without degree bounds.
-Thus, despite the phase transition of the uniqueness and spatial mixing, there is no computational complexity transition of approximating its partition function in the ferromagnetic Ising model.
+In a seminal paper~\cite{JS93}, Jerrum and Sinclair gave an FPRAS for the ferromagnetic Ising model $\beta=\gamma >1$ with any consistent external field for general graphs without degree bounds.
+Thus, there is no computational complexity transition of approximating these models, whereas uniqueness and spatial mixing do exhibit phase transition.
 This is in sharp contrast to anti-ferromagnetic Ising models $\beta=\gamma<1$, where computational and phase transitions align perfectly.
 It is not clear at all whether spatial mixing or correlation decay plays any role in the computational complexity.